 - Unselect all the count by unchecking select all and select 33 for picture count.

-- Now in Broker column select broker as Prateek by unchecking select all and selecting Prateek.
+- Now in the Broker column, select broker as Prateek by unchecking select all, and selecting Prateek.

 We have our desired data as we wanted it to be.